As a result of Covid-19 church services have been suspended until further notice and the building closed to all organizations.

 - Our church family at St Paul’s and Baldernock.

-- Fergus Ramsay, and Lynsey and all other ministers and church leaders as they preach the Gospel Sunday by Sunday.
+- All Ministers and Church Leaders as they, too, preach the Gospel Sunday by Sunday.

 Prayers for our Community and Country